wp-plugins/sabines-zoom-gallery/readme.txt

 == Description ==

 Have a nice inner zoom on your gallery images.
-It shows only the large images, no thumbs, and shows an inner zoom onmouseover.
+It shows only the images, no clickable thumbs, and shows an inner zoom onmouseover.

 This is my first plugin, originally build for a customer who couldn't find a gallery plugin that fitted his needs exactly: no gallery of thumbnails that should be clicked on, this is just a list of the large images that have an inner zoom to the full image.

 I used the jQuery plugin Image Zoom by elevate zoom for the inner zoom effect (see http://www.elevateweb.co.uk/image-zoom/examples#inner-zoom) .

-In this first version there are no configuration options yet, but I'm willing to add that if anyone is interested, just let me know.
+In this second release there is one configuration option: you can add the parameter 'showsize' and the desired size (thumbnail, medium or large) to the shortcode.

 If you want to use this gallery, simply use the [sabineszoom] shortcode in your post or page, or add `<?php echo do_shortcode('[sabineszoom]'); ?>` within the loop, to your template.
+By default the 'large' image is used, if you want the 'medium' or 'thumbnail' to show, add the parameter 'showsize' like so: `[sabineszoom showsize=medium]`.
+Valid options are **thumbnail**, **medium** and **large**.

-Please let me know if you need help or have a feature request!
+Please let me know if you need help or have a feature request.

 == Installation ==

 1. Unzip and activate
-2. Set the desired size for the **Large** size image on the Settings > Media page BEFORE uploading your images to your post or pag
+2. Set the desired size for your images on the Settings > Media page **BEFORE** uploading your images to your post or page
 3. Open the editor of the post or page where you want the gallery to appear
-4. Upload your picture(s) by clicking the **Add media**-button just above the buttonbar.
-Don't use the **Insert into post** button, the images are automatically connected to the post
+4. Upload your picture(s) by clicking the **Add media**-button just above the buttonbar. **DON'T USE** the **Insert into post** button, the images are automatically connected to the post
-5. Add the shortcode [sabineszoom] to your post or page
+5. Add the shortcode `[sabineszoom]` to your post or page
+6. By default the large image is used, use `[sabineszoom showsize=medium]` if you want the **medium** size or `[sabineszoom showsize=thumbnail]` for the **thumbnail**
-6. Publish the post or page.
+7. Publish the post or page.

 == Frequently Asked Questions ==

 = There's no inner zoom effect on my images =
-Check the dimensions of the original image and the dimensions set in Settings > Media > Large size.
-Your original image should be larger than the dimensions set for the large image in the Media settingspage.
+Check the dimensions of the original image and the dimensions set in Settings > Media.
+Your original image should be larger than the dimensions set for the large (or your preferred size) image in the Media settingspage.

 = How about captions? =
 If you have a text in the captions area of your image in the Media Library, it is shown on the picture.
 The text disappears on mouseover.
 If you don't want the captions to be shown but don't want to delete them, use a display: none; in your stylesheet.
 You can change the style of the captions by overriding the css in your own stylesheet.

-= How do I use the medium sized image instead of the large image in the gallery view? = That is not possible yet but let me know if that is a feature you would like me to add.
+= How do I use the medium or thumbnail size image instead of the large image in the gallery view? = Use `[sabineszoom showsize=medium]` if you want the **medium** size or `[sabineszoom showsize=thumbnail]` for the **thumbnail**

 == Screenshots ==

 1. Upload the pictures in which you want the zoom effect when you are editing your page or post.
-That way they get attached to it.
+That way they get attached to the post or page.
 Add the shortcode [sabineszoom] to the text.
-2. View the images already uploaded to the current page or post by selecting **Uploaded to this page** option from the pulldown menu.
-Don't insert the images into the textfield.
+2. View the images already uploaded to the current page or post by selecting **Uploaded to this page** option from the pulldown menu. **Don't insert the images into the textfield.**

 == Changelog ==

+= 0.2 =
+* Added 'showsize' attribute to shortcode
+* Enhanced script- and style enqueing

 = 0.1 =
 * First version April 2013